Search for celebrities on Ancestry.com!Dr. Arthur Ruskin

 Mrs. Simpson was a native of Tuxedo Park, New York, and a descendant of Supreme Court Chief Justice John Marshall.
 As a young woman she worked as a writer for Family Circle magazine and wrote a Family Circle publication on "youth and charm."
 She also co-authored a book, "Talk It Out with Your Child."
 Between the 1930s and 1950s she was well-known in New York's literary and cultural circles, according to longtime friend, Robert Rockett.

-She was married to Baron Peter Von Simpson, a member of a prominent German family, who preceded her in death.
+She was marriage to Baron Peter Von Simpson, a member of a prominent German family, who preceded her in death.
 The couple lived in San Francisco and Beirut, Lebanon, before moving to Menlo Park in the late 1950s.

 In Menlo Park, Mrs. Simpson continued her writing and had recently completed her memoirs.
 She was "a people person" and noted for her Christmas and St. Patrick's Day parties which she continued until her last illness, says Mr. Rockett.